-All of the shares in the offering were sold by Workhorse Group, with gross proceeds to Workhorse Group of approximately \$22.4 million and net proceeds of approximately \$20.5 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+All of the shares in the offering were sold by the Company, with gross proceeds to the Company of approximately \$22.4 million and net proceeds of approximately \$20.5 million, after deducting underwriting discounts and commissions and estimated offering expenses.

-On June 22, 2017, Workhorse entered into an at the market issuance sales agreement (the "Cowen Agreement") with Cowen and Company, LLC ("Cowen") under which the Company may offer and sell, from time to time at its sole discretion, shares of its Common Stock having an aggregate offering price of up to \$25,000,000 through Cowen as its sales agent.
-As of December 31, 2017, the Company issued 1,060,783 shares from this facility.
+On June 22, 2017, the Company entered into an at the market issuance sales agreement (the "Cowen Agreement") with Cowen and Company, LLC ("Cowen") under which the Company may offer and sell, from time to time at its sole discretion, shares of its Common Stock having an aggregate offering price of up to \$25.0 million through Cowen as its sales agent.
+As of December 31, 2018, the Company issued 2,855,404 shares from this facility for proceeds of approximately \$7.2 million.